Learn the “Secrets” About Orton-Gillingham Phonics Instruction

 Kindergarten writing sample: “I go with my dad to the playground near my house.”

 Orton-Gillingham phonics instruction can (and in my opinion should) be used with Secret Stories brain based phonics stories in order to help build the neural pathways necessary for learning phonics skills.
-I am so glad I found the Secret!
+I am so glad to have found the Secret!

 If you are interested in more on how Orton-Gillingham phonics instruction works with Secret Stories, I will be doing another post on this topic for Katie soon, so stay tuned!